dmsi-io/gha-mobile-publish/README.md

 # gha-mobile-publish

-The purpose of this GitHub Action is to automate the testing of mobile apps.
+The purpose of this GitHub Action is to automate the publishing of mobile apps for internal testing.

 ### Usage